 Isaiah 65:17-18 For, behold, I create new heavens and a new earth: and the former shall not be remembered, nor come into mind.
 But be ye glad and rejoice for ever in that which I create: for, behold, I create Jerusalem a rejoicing, and her people a joy.

-The second gathering of Israel will involve a restoration of this present earth by the Lord.
+The second gathering of Israel will involve a restoration of this present earth by Yahweh.
 The people will build houses, and they shall plant vineyards, and eat the fruit of thereof.
-In the second creation, after the thousand year reign of Yahshua, He provides His people with a complete city already built for them (Isaiah 65:21-22; Rev 21:10-23).
+In the second creation, after the thousand year reign of Messiah, He provides His people with a complete city already built for them (Isaiah 65:21-22; Rev 21:10-23).

 Matt 6:11 Give us this day our daily bread.

-When asked by the people how to accomplish what was required of them by God, Yahshua replied, “by believing on him who is sent forth” (John 6:29, 32, 33, John 8:42).
+When asked by the people how to accomplish what was required of them by Yahweh, Yahshua (the Savior) replied, “by believing on him who is sent forth” (John 6:29, 32, 33, John 8:42).

 Give us this day our daily bread, is not about feeding the body, but filling our hearts and minds with the Gospel of truth unto everlasting life (John 6:27, Mark 4:15, Rom 14:17).

-John 6:33 For the bread of God is he which cometh down from heaven, and giveth life unto the world.
+John 6:33 For the bread of Yahweh is he which cometh down from heaven, and giveth life unto the world.

 All who truly believe and follow Him can obtain everlasting life.
-Yahshua declared, “I am that bread of life” (John 6:47-48).
+Yahshua (the Savior) declared, “I am that bread of life” (John 6:47-48).

 Matt 6:12 And forgive us our debts, as we forgive our debtors.

-We must forgive those who have sinned against us if we expect Yahshua to forgive us of our sins against Him (Math 6:14-15, 9:6).
+We must forgive those who have sinned against us if we expect Yahshua (the Savior) to forgive us of our sins (Math 6:14-15, 9:6).

 Matt 6:13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen.

-Yahshua can deliver the Godly when they are tempted to commit sin.
+Yahweh can deliver us when tempted to commit sin.
 He will never allow us to be tempted beyond what we are able to endure (1 Cor 10:13, 2 Peter 2:9, James 1:12-13).

-Matt 6:33 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.
+Matt 6:33 But seek ye first the kingdom of Yahweh, and his righteousness; and all these things shall be added unto you.

 Blessed are the righteous, who are persecuted by evil men, for great is their reward in the kingdom of heaven (Matt 5:10-12).

-If we love one another, God dwells within us, and his love is perfected in us.
+If we love one another, Yahweh dwells within us, and his love is perfected in us.